indimail/indimail-virtualdomains/INSTALL-indimail.md

 This section covers installing IndiMail.
 If you're an experienced system administrator, you can install IndiMail following the directions below.
 If you are in a hurry, you can directly jump to the Section 'Installation Steps' below.
 However, I would recommend you to go through the Checklist below to understand what is involved in setting up a full featured mail server.

-You will also find this file [INSTALL-indimail.md](https://github.com/mbhangui/indimail-virtualdomains/blob/v3.2/indimail-x/doc/INSTALL-indimail.md)

 There is also a 'Installation for Dummies'.
-For that read [INSTALL-RPM.md](https://github.com/mbhangui/indimail-virtualdomains/blob/v3.2/indimail-x/doc/INSTALL-RPM.md)
+For that read [INSTALL-RPM.md](INSTALL-RPM.md)

 This document is complicated as it involves installing from multiple sources.
 However, there is a crash course on IndiMail installation if you want to skip the above two documents and directly install from the RPM/Deb.
-Read the file [Quick-INSTALL.md](https://github.com/mbhangui/indimail-virtualdomains/blob/v3.2/indimail-x/doc/Quick-INSTALL.md)
+Read the file [Quick-INSTALL.md](Quick-INSTALL.md)

 Using Quick-INSTALL it is possible to setup a fully functional mail server in flat 30 minutes and in less than 10 commands;

 Installation of IndiMail using source involves going through ten sections.
 Don't say that I didn't warn you.
 You may jump to Section 1 below if you are in a hurry and have some Unix experience under your belt.
 If you have ideas on how to simplify this documentation further, do write to me.
 In case you get stuck, do write to me at "Manvendra Bhangui" <manvendra@indimail.org>

-You can look at the online [document] (https://github.com/mbhangui/indimail-virtualdomains/blob/master/README.md)
+You can look also take a look at the document [README.md](README.md).

 ## Checklist ##

 You need to have answers to the following ready before starting the installation.

-   1. Whether you want a full featured *mailstore* or just a relay server installation
+   1. Whether you want a full featured **mailstore** or just a relay server installation
-   2. Default Domain name for your Mail Server (*mailstore*)
+   2. Default Domain name for your Mail Server (**mailstore**)
 *      postmaster email account
 *      abuse account
    3. What Filesystem to use (XFS, EXT4 for Maildirs, ext2 for queue)? (mailstore)